tpeo/websockets-demo/README.md

  `ws.onmessage = message => console.log(message)` : to retrieve and log messages from the server

  `ws.send(JSON.stringify({"message": "<YOUR MESSAGE>"}))`: to send a message to the server via websocket

+ ## Credits
+ Most code and ideas taken from this awesome Youtube video https://www.youtube.com/watch?v=2Nt-ZrNP22A